Sneh-Gohel/Sneh-Gohel/README.md

 ---

 I'm an enthusiastic software engineer who loves working on exciting projects.
-Currently, I'm continuously learning and growing in frontend development while developing clone of the Amazon website.
+Currently, I'm working to craete music generation AI with continuously learning and growing in frontend development and AI & ML while developing clone of the Amazon website.
 I aim to create impactful and efficient solutions through technology.

 ---